South Sudan Forges Unity Government, Renewing Fragile Hope For Peace

 South Sudan's foreign minister, Awut Deng Acuil, lauded the deal in a tweet as turning point.
 She described it as a crucial way to "end the suffering of our people, silence the guns and return peace to our country."

 Amid the messages of hope, however, the desolation left of the long war remains.
-The same day that Kiir and Machar announced their unity government, the United Nations said that that some 6.5 million people — a majority of the country's population — face the possibility of starvation this coming summer due to the violence and the corruption of the South Sudanese government.
+The same day that Kiir and Machar announced their unity government, the United Nations said that that some 6.5 million people — a majority of the country's population — face the possibility of starvation this coming summer because of the violence and the corruption of the South Sudanese government.

 "Today in South Sudan, civilians are deliberately starved, systematically surveilled and silenced, arbitrarily arrested and detained and denied meaningful access to justice," the U.N.
 Commission on Human Rights in South Sudan said in a report released Thursday, emphasizing that "redress for these violations and related crimes is a precondition for sustainable peace and security."